bobgeorgethe3rd/freesewing/designs/basicsleeve/README.md

 # @freesewing/basicsleeve

-Basic sleeve that can be used as is or extended
+Basic Sleeve design to be used in other designs